American Stage’s 21st Century Voices: Emerging Plays

 The Selection Process

 American Stage’s competitive selection process consists of two rounds of selection.
 All 10-page play excerpts submitted during the first round are reviewed by a committee of theatre artists and arts advocates.
-Requests for full manuscripts will be submitted in August 2019.
 In the second round, selected playwrights are asked to provide a full manuscript of their play for consideration by the committee.
-Selections will be made by November 2019.
-Finally, American Stage invites four to five playwrights to have their work included in 21st Century Voices: New Play Festival in January 2020.
+Finally, American Stage invites up to five playwrights to have their work included in 21st Century Voices: New Play Festival in January 2021.

-Playwrights invited to participate in our 21st Century Voices: New Play Festival will receive a $250 fee and will be provided a $250 travel stipend and accommodations during the festival.
+Playwrights invited to participate in our 21st Century Voices: New Play Festival will receive a $250 stipend.

 How to Apply